-Lips lose their fullness over time, and dark colors make them look even smaller.
-Mauves and pinks, on the other hand, highlight lips and give the illusion of fullness.
+Lips lose their fullness over time, and using dark shades of lipstick can make them look even smaller.
+Choose mauves and pinks instead, which highlight your lips and make them appear fuller.
 A swipe of lip gloss will plump them up even more.
 If you do decide to go for a darker shade, pick a sheer formula or a stain, which aren’t as flat as a heavier finish, or dab the color on with your finger.
-Pick a lip liner that matches the color of your lips, rather than your lipstick, to avoid an overly dark liner that will make your lips look pursed.
-Check out these makeup artists’ tricks to look younger.
+Cooper’s go-to lipstick is AJ Crimson lipstick in Bondage.
+Try these other tricks to faking a plumper pout.

 Not using eye brightener

 If you have never used eye brightener before, it’s not too late to start.
 “Your eyes, especially in the age of wearing masks, are the focus feature everyone sees first,” Cooper says.
 “Eye brighteners and/or highlighters with a sheen reflect the light from your eyes to make them look lighter, bigger, and more rested at any age.”
 Thrive Causemetics’ Brilliant Eye Brightener comes in four different shades to make every eye color pop.
 You’ll also want to know these 12 surefire tricks to reduce puffy eyes.

 There is just one rule of thumb when it comes to applying makeup like a pro: Blend, blend, blend.
 “Spend time on blending if you want your makeup to look seamless,” Cooper says.
 It’s “key to looking like you sat in the chair of a professional.”
 When applying eyeshadow, she suggests using a fluffy blending brush like MAC Cosmetics #221 to buff out any hard lines.
 For more beauty tips, you can find the answers to all of your makeup questions here.

 Contouring your face